An insight into the designer behind the menu boards on campus

 There really isn’t much planning ahead on her projects as she usually has no more than a week to produce a quick flyer or social media post for the dining halls.

 More recently, she’s worked on decorating the sneeze guards that have been installed to mitigate infection from COVID-19.
 Horejs explains that when given assignments like these, she also must keep in mind how the design functions with the rest of the kitchen.

 Unfortunately, the pandemic resulted in Horejs being furloughed with Aramark foods.
-This lead to her getting another gig, this time with KCommunications, a small communications firm in Chicago who offered her a virtual internship.
+This led to her getting another gig, this time with KCommunications, a small communications firm in Chicago that offered her a virtual internship.

 She’s continued to design for the food industry, producing more menu boards and social media content mainly for KCommunication’s biggest client, Mitsuwa Martketplace, just south of Arlington Heights.

 Menu boards for Mitsuwa Marketplace by Lynzie Horejs

-To look for graphics, this job has given Horejs experience with the up-and-coming software Canva, who she describes as “graphic design software for people who aren’t graphic designers.”
+To look for graphics, this job has given Horejs experience with Canva, which she describes as “graphic design software for people who aren’t graphic designers.”

 In the future, however, Horejs hopes to no longer rely on websites and software to supply her with graphics, as she’s now working on making her own through illustration.